Save The Bay 60th Anniversary

 - Educate students through in-person programs along the shoreline, and virtual platforms

-- Advance environmental justice and equity – promoting policies for affordable housing, accessible transit, and reduced pollution
+- Advance environmental justice and equity – promoting policies for reduced pollution, affordable housing, and accessible transit

 In honor of Save The Bay’s 60th anniversary, Shaping the Bay’s Climate Future showcased our region’s progress and highlighted how we can address future challenges.
 Over 600 people registered for our virtual panel event, which brought together local climate leaders to discuss: